verdie-g/crpg/doc/export-items.md

 - Build Crpg.GameMod assembly
 - Launch Bannerlord
 - Enable cRPG mod
-- Click on the `Export Items` button in the menu
+- Click on the `Export Items` button in the menu (The quality of the images depends on the level of the graphics of the game)
 - Wait for the "Done" message
 - Items are exported in `$MBPATH/Items`